-- Revenue from service is recognized as revenue when the service is rendered based on the stage of completion which requires additional judgement in determining the timing of the transfer of control at a point in time or over time. - Rental income is recognized on an accrual basis by the straight line method over the term of the lease. - Interest income is recognized on an accrual basis based on the effective interest rate. - Other income is recognized on an accrual basis
+- Revenue from service is recognized as revenue when the service is rendered based on the stage of completion which requires additional judgement in determining the timing of the transfer of control at a point in time or over time. - Rental income is recognized on an accrual basis by the straight line method over the term of the lease. - Interest income is recorded based on period by considering the effective interest rate until maturity and remaining outstanding principal. - Other income is recognized on an accrual basis.